Skip to Content

 Are You Suffering from Workplace Harassment in Tampa Bay?

 If you’re enduring pervasive and frequent harassment at your place of work, you may be able to hold your employer liable for harassment and creating a hostile work environment.
-At Kwall Barack Nadeau PLLC, our harassment lawyers in Clearwater, FL fight for clients seeking justice for enduring illegal treatment at work because of their status as a protected individual in the United States.
+At Kwall Barack Nadeau PLLC, our workplace harassment attorneys in Tampa fight for clients seeking justice after experiencing unlawful treatment at work due to their status as a protected individual under federal and Florida law.
+We take a proactive, compassionate approach for those who face discrimination or workplace mistreatment across the Tampa Bay area.

 A protected individual is someone who cannot be harassed at work because of their: